To help you save time adding hotspots to your publications here are a few tips and best practices:

 Ways to automate the creation of hotspots

-First of all, we'd like to point out the article we wrote on different ways you can setup your PDF or Publitas to automate different parts of the tagging process:
+First of all, we'd like to point out the article we wrote on different ways you can set up your PDF or Publitas to automate different parts of the tagging process:

-How to automate the creation of hotspots
+Automated creation of hotspots

-Keyboard Shortcuts
+Keyboard Shortcuts Bronze

 You can speed up your workflow by using helpful keyboard shortcuts.
 This way you don't need to move the mouse for every action necessary, increasing your speed and reducing human error.